pkosiec/mongo-seeding/README.md

     ```javascript
     const { seedDatabase } = require('mongo-seeding');
     ```
 1. Define partial configuration object.
 The object will be merged with default config object (see [Configuration](#configuration) section).
-Therefore, you can specify only the keys with different values than default ones.
+Therefore, you can specify only the keys with different values than default ones, for example:

     ```javascript
     const path = require('path');